yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 </div>

-## Prevent Interrest from beginner
+## Prevent Interest from beginner

-Imagine a situation were you see people demonstrating some interrest in learning Haskell.
+Imagine a situation were you see people demonstrating some interest in learning Haskell.

 Quick!
 Prevent them from going further.